Sage/sinject/README.md

         end
     end

-Only dependency groups that return **True** from the is_valid? method will be loaded.
+To load all dependency groups that return **True** from the is_valid? method the following method needs to be called from the container:

+    container.load_groups

 **Assigning dependencies**